masak/strangelyconsistent-blog-posts/sweet-ports.markdown

 Here's a picture of the finished bottle, along with all the tests passing:

 ![A picture of a screenshot and an empty bottle of port.](http://strangelyconsistent.org/blog/images/screenshot-and-bottle.jpg)

+Our finished module can be found [at Github](https://github.com/jnthn/json-path).